 The planning game - you should treat planning and estimating like a game, with rules to create emotional distance.
 This way, both business and development knows what to expect and there's no conflict.

-Refactoring - you should always go back and improve code (make it simpler, remove redundancy, eliminate unused functionality, etc).
-The goal of refactoring is to make old code better in order to make work easier in the future.
+Refactoring - you should always go back and improve the code (make it simpler, remove redundancy, eliminate unused functionality, etc.).
+The goal of refactoring is to make the old code better in order to make work easier in the future.

 BEST PRACTICES FOR CODE DEPLOYMENT

 Test-driven development - tests are the cornerstone of XP.
-Automated testing saves time and lowers number of defects.
-To make sure developers really focus on tests, they first need to write an automated test (which will first fail), and then develop just enough code to pass the test.
+Automated testing saves time and lowers the number of defects.
+To make sure developers really focus on tests, they first need to write an automated test (which will first fail) and then develop just enough code to pass the test.

-Ten-minute build - you should be able to build the whole system and run all of the tests in 10 minutes.
-If the process takes longer, it’s less likely test will be run on a frequent basis, thus negating benefits of testing.
+Ten-minute build - you should be able to build the whole system and run all the tests in 10 minutes.
+If the process takes longer, it's less likely the test will be run on a frequent basis, thus negating the benefits of testing.

-Continuous integration & deployment - to be able to pull of a 10-minute build, you need to automate testing and code deployment.
-Everytime changes are added to the code base, they are immediately tested and deployed if they pass the test.
+Continuous integration & deployment - to be able to pull off a 10-minute build, you need to automate testing and code deployment.
+Every time changes are added to the code base, they are immediately tested and deployed if they pass the test.

 When XP doesn't work (and its disadvantages)